DawnLIU35/NU_EE424_SwarmLearning/examples/mnist-pytorch/README.md

 1. Change swSyncInterval using balance dataset.
 2. Explore imbalance dataset of each nodes using SplitData.ipynb.
 Assign different weights to each node.
 To create different dataset, change the parameters in SplitData.ipynb, and then run this notebook after running init-workspace.
+3. node1 only has 0-4 training data, node2 only has 5-9 training data.

 # Original readme